 A basic property of the approach we have presented is that it involves assessing the relative expertise for a large group of people.
 There are two inherent limitations with this.

-One is that a possibly quite large number of participants need to complete the task.
-The other limitation is that the measure of expertise makes sense as a comparison between individuals, and predicts their relative performance, but does not automatically say anything about the absolute level of performance.
-As the results in Figure 3 show, the relationship between σ and τ is well correlated, but with different slopes and intercepts.
+One is that a possibly quite large number of participants needs to complete the task.
+How many people are required for our results to hold is an interesting question for future research.
+The other limitation is that the measure of expertise makes sense as a comparison between individuals and predicts their relative performance, but it does not automatically say anything about the absolute level of performance.
+As the results in Fig. 3 show, the relationship between σ and τ is well correlated, but with different slopes and intercepts.
 This means we cannot equate an inferred σ value for the expertise of an individual with a predicted τ level of accuracy.
 We can merely say which individuals are more accurate.

-For this reason, our approach is best suited to realworld problems where the goal is to be able to find the most expert individuals from a large pool.
-If more precise statements about levels of accuracy are important the sorts of protocols we mentioned in the Introduction, measuring discriminability and consistency, seem likely to be better suited.
+For this reason, our approach is best suited to real-world problems, where the goal is to be able to find the most expert individuals from a large pool.
+If more precise statements about levels of accuracy are important the sorts of protocols we mentioned in Section 1, measuring discriminability and consistency, seem likely to be better suited.